-In honor of Dottie Stout's outstanding work and lifelong dedication to Earth science education, NAGT awards grants supporting Earth science faculty, teachers and students.
+In honor of Dottie Stout's outstanding work and lifelong dedication to Earth science education, NAGT gives awards supporting Earth science faculty, teachers and students.

 Up to 30 awards are given to outstanding teaching assistants, half to undergraduate TAs and half to graduate TAs.

 These awards are available for students attending field-based courses at any time of year.
 The intent of the awards is to support students' participation in intensive field courses in any aspects of geoscience.